How we regulate

 1. Assessment: a review conducted when a producer has requested the accreditation of official statistics.
 Compliance with all standards and practices of the Code’s Standards for Official Statistics is reviewed.
 Assessment is the only tool that allows us to grant accredited official statistics status (called National Statistics in the Act).

-2. Compliance review of existing accredited official statistics: a review conducted to check the statistics’ ongoing compliance with the Code.
+2. Compliance review of existing accredited official statistics: a review conducted to check the statistics’ ongoing compliance with the Code and confirm their accredited status.
 They often focus on a specific issue or part of the Code.
 They may lead to more-focused reviews if issues arise and could ultimately result in us deciding to remove the accreditation from the statistics.

 3. Compliance review of official statistics: a review conducted to check the statistics’ ongoing compliance with Code, but where the outcome does not involve a decision on accreditation.
 Their main aim is to recommend improvements to the statistics.
 We may recommend that the producer seeks accreditation, but it is up to them to pursue accreditation separately via assessment.